-Round 1: September 11, 2023 Round 2: March 11, 2024 Applications will be considered on a competitive basis in two funding rounds scheduled for the fall and spring of each year.
+Round 1: October 28, 2024 Round 2: March 17, 2025 Applications will be considered on a competitive basis in two funding rounds scheduled for the fall and spring of each year.
 However, applications for projects requiring a more timely response due to an emergency in a Tier III or IV county or to address a significant job creation and investment commitment may be submitted for consideration at any time.
 In cooperation with other infrastructure funders, RIA may consider application submissions to other programs or co-funding opportunities on projects that meet RIA eligibility criteria.

 RIA staff are available to provide technical assistance to help potential applicants determine the eligibility of a project or discuss how to apply for funding.
-Application workshops are held before each round to help applicants with the submittal process.
+Application workshops, webinars or instructional videos are made available to help applicants with the submittal process.

-The application for RIA grant funds may be downloaded from the website (www.ria.sc.gov) and are available upon request by contacting RIA at 803-737-0390 or info@ria.sc.gov.
+The application for RIA grant funds may be downloaded from the website (www.ria.sc.gov) and is available upon request by contacting RIA at 803-737-0390 or info@ria.sc.gov.

 In order to be considered for RIA funding, the chief executive official for the applicant must sign and submit a complete application that meets all program requirements.
 Grant applications consist of project application forms and certifications, as well as a narrative description of the project and justification for the need, feasibility, impact and amount requested.
-The application also consists of attachments including funding commitments, a detailed budget, maps and other appropriate documentation.
+The application also consists of attachments including funding commitments, a detailed cost estimate, maps and other appropriate documentation.
 Applications must be received by 5:00 p.m. on the due date.